ekojs/Database_Plugin4CKFinder/README.md

+EJSPlug For CKFinder
+	Copyright (C) 2015 Eko Junaidi Salam

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details, see http://www.gnu.org/licenses.

 # Database Plugin for CKFinder V1
 This is a plugin I created to store file information to the database each upload,rename, and delete a file in a CKFinder.
 Hope this useful to the others CKFinder User.